-Jean Duckworth is the course leader for another e-learning course, MSc Integrated Healthcare and for this course she is module leader for MY4002 Principles of Sustainability, HP4006 Research, Ethics and Governance and HP4007 Student Initiated Module.
+Jean Duckworth is the course leader for another e-learning course, MSc Transforming Integrated Health and Social Care and for this course she is module leader for MY4002 Principles of Sustainability, HP4006 Research, Ethics and Governance and HP4007 Student Initiated Module.
 Jean has a background in law, medical ethics and homeopathy and currently teaches across a number of modules including research, ethics and leadership modules.
 For her PhD Jean used phenomenological methodology to investigate the philosophy and practice of midwife homeopaths.
 Jean is also involved in a range of external activities associated with the legal and ethical conduct of practitioners and researchers

 It is anticipated that people will have a variety of reasons for wishing to undertake this course of study.
 Some may work within the health and social care sectors and be taking this course to help them with implementation of sustainability principles in the work place.